 AGTC is currently developing two separate AAV gene therapy product candidates for the two most prevalent forms of ACHM, caused by either a genetic mutation in the CNGB3 or CNGA3 genes.
 Together, these two genetic mutations account for up to 75% of the ACHM patient population.
 Based on evidence from preclinical data, AGTC is currently conducting two separate Phase 1/2 clinical trials to evaluate the safety and efficacy of AAV gene.

 AGTC is currently conducting two separate Phase 1/2 clinical trials to evaluate the safety and efficacy of AAV gene therapy product candidates in patients with ACHM caused by CNGB3 or CNGA3 mutations.
-If you are a patient, caregiver or healthcare professional and are interested in more information about one of these trials please contact us at the link above or visit:
+If you are a patient, caregiver or healthcare professional and are interested in more information about one of these trials please go to http://achromatopsiatrials.com or to www.clinicaltrials.gov through the links below

 ACHMB3 Achromatopsia Phase 1/2 Clinical Trial (ClinicalTrials.gov Identifier: NCT02599922)